Great-O/Great-O/README.md

 - 👋 Hi, I’m @Great-O
-- 👀 I’m interested in Reading and Programming
+- 👀 I’m interested in Reading and Pen Testing
-- 🌱 I’m currently learning Java Script
+- 🌱 I’m currently learning Cyber security
-- 💞️ I’m looking to collaborate on Front-end programming
+- 💞️ I’m looking to collaborate on CTFs and Bug bounties
 - 📫 How to reach me; osehgreat3@gmail.com

 <!---